Thank you for entering!

 Do I need to have a professional recording prepared for my submission?

 Your recording doesn't have to be high-tech or professional.
 You can use a smart phone to record the performance!
-Composers, you may submit an audio or video recording, but it is not required.
+Composers, you may submit an audio or video recording if you wish, but it is not required.
 See submission form for preferred formats.

 How will I be judged?